Emma Ingilby

 Emma Clare Roebuck Ingilby, Lady Ingilby (née; Thompson) is a British aristocrat and businesswoman.
-Upon her marriage to Sir Thomas Colvin William Ingilby, 6th Baronet in 1984, she became the châtelaine of Ripley Castle, the seat of the Ingilby baronets.
+Upon her marriage to Sir Thomas Ingilby in 1984, she became the châtelaine of Ripley Castle, the seat of the Ingilby baronets.
 She co-owns and co-runs the estate alongside her husband, and opened the castle up to the public in the late 1980s.
+As of February 2025 she and her husband are selling the castle and estate in order to retire.

 Early life

 Lady Ingilby is the daughter of Major Richard A. Thompson, a military officer, and Pamela Margaret Baker, a school teacher.
 Her parents met in Hong Kong, where her father was serving in the British Armed Forces, shortly after World War II.
 Her father's family are an old Quaker family of merchants from Yorkshire, and her grandparents were friends with the Terry and Rowntree families.
 She is a descendant of John Spicer, a Protestant martyr who was burnt at the stake in 1556 during the Marian persecutions and was listed in Foxe's Book of Martyrs.

 She studied business at the University of Bristol.
 After finishing university, she worked as a personal assistant for a finance director.